muratk3n/thirdwave/en/README.md

 ---

-I bet it's possible to derive some kind of law using basic chemistry that anything that can pack high amt of energy has to be, at that point a simple-molecular fuel.
-As in basic chemistry would dictate that..

----

 This was all volumetric energy levels, did not even look at weight issues yet.
 They will likely be as bad as Li-On.